What are the Skills Needed to be a Good Reader?

 ‘In addition to offering valuable information about dyslexia and its characteristics, this handbook provides information on assessments, effective teaching approaches, self-advocacy ideas, and a vast array of resources.
 The handbook contains information that will be useful throughout a child’s life, from elementary school through college.
 The degree of difficulty a child with dyslexia has with reading, spelling, and/or speaking varies from person to person due to inherited differences in brain development, as well as the type of teaching the child receives.’

-Infographic that depicts the elements and teaching principles needed to provide effective reading instruction for most children.
+Elements and teaching principles needed to provide effective reading instruction for most children

 Research on the Science of Reading and Effective Literacy Instruction has proven that instruction needs to be diagnostic and prescriptive, explicit, sequential, cumulative, and systematically teach all of the important components of reading.